PaloAltoNetworks/prisma-cloud-docs/api/descriptions/defenders/names_get.md

   "https://<CONSOLE>/api/v<VERSION>/defenders/names?connected=true"
 ```

-Refer to the following example cURL command that retrieves a list of disconnected Defenders using a query parameter boolean value specified in lower case:
+Refer to the following example cURL command that retrieves a list of disconnected Defenders using a query parameter and a specified boolean value in lower case:

 ```bash
 $ curl -k \